couchdeveloper/FutureLib/README.md

 ### What is a Promise?

 With a Promise we can complete a future.
 Usually, a Promise will be created and eventually resolved by the underlying task.
 A promise has one and only one _associated_ future.
 A promise can be _resolved_ with either the computed value or an error.
-Resolving a promise with a `Result` immediately completes its associated future with the same value.
+Resolving a promise with a `Try` immediately completes its associated future with the same value.

 > A Promise will be created and resolved by the underlying task.
 Resolving a Promise immediately completes its Future accordingly.